gabors-data-analysis/gabors-data-analysis.github.io/_pages/home.md

 For all the code that reproduces all the tables and graphs in the textbook, visit the Github page [github.com/gabors-data-analysis/da_case_studies](https://github.com/gabors-data-analysis/da_case_studies){:target="_blank"} where the live version of the code is available.

-You may download the [latest release as a zip file](https://github.com/gabors-data-analysis/da_case_studies/releases/tag/v0.8.0).
+You may download the [latest release v0.8.1. as a zip file](https://github.com/gabors-data-analysis/da_case_studies/releases/tag/v0.8.1).

 **Status update:**
 * R -- All codes ready.
 Used for graphs in textbook.
-Minor tinkering may come.
 * Stata -- All codes ready.
 In the lack of machine learning capabilities, no code for chapters 15,16,17, some limitations for chapter 18.
 * Python -- All codes ready.
 Minor tinkering may come.